Yaak Logo

 401 Unauthorized

-• Verify your token is valid and not expired
+• Verify the token is valid and not expired

 403 Forbidden

-• Your token lacks the required permissions or scopes
+• The token lacks the required permissions or scopes

-• Ensure you’ve copied the complete token without truncation
+• Ensure the complete token was copied without truncation

-• Remove any extra whitespace or newline characters
+• Remove any surrounding whitespace or newline characters

 Loading...